Jeremy Bentham: Early life

 Bentham was born on 4 February 1747/8 O.S.
-[15 February 1748 N.S.] in Houndsditch, London, to attorney Jeremiah Bentham (1712–1792) and Alicia Woodward (died 1759), widow of a Mr Whitehorne and daughter of mercer Thomas Grove, of Andover.
+[15 February 1748 N.S.] in Houndsditch, London, to attorney Jeremiah Bentham and Alicia Woodward, widow of a Mr Whitehorne and daughter of mercer Thomas Grove, of Andover.
 His wealthy family were supporters of the Tory party.
 He was reportedly a child prodigy: he was found as a toddler sitting at his father's desk reading a multi-volume history of England, and he began to study Latin at the age of three.
 He learnt to play the violin, and at the age of seven Bentham would perform sonatas by Handel during dinner parties.
-He had one surviving sibling, Samuel Bentham (1757–1831), with whom he was close.
+He had one surviving sibling, Samuel Bentham, with whom he was close.

 He attended Westminster School; in 1760, at age 12, his father sent him to The Queen's College, Oxford, where he completed his bachelor's degree in 1764, receiving the title of MA in 1767.
 He trained as a lawyer and, though he never practised, was called to the bar in 1769.
 He became deeply frustrated with the complexity of English law, which he termed the "Demon of Chicane".
 When the American colonies published their Declaration of Independence in July 1776, the British government did not issue any official response but instead secretly commissioned London lawyer and pamphleteer John Lind to publish a rebuttal.
 His 130-page tract was distributed in the colonies and contained an essay titled "Short Review of the Declaration" written by Bentham, a friend of Lind, which attacked and mocked the Americans' political philosophy.